mrmasterplan/rwklevelfiles/injector/README.md

 # Usage

 The program looks for a database to restore during startup.
 Otherwise startup is normal.
-You now have the option to
+You now have these options.
+Each step is a prerequisite for the next
 - start the game which gives you new options:
     - extract
     - inject
     - screenshot
-- analyze the saved .kitty files.
-This also generates the map.
+- analyze the saved database level files.
+The results are saved in `levels/`.
+- fuzz takes screenshots of encoded tiles so that they can be used in map generation
+- make maps of the levels in the `levels/` folder.
 - quit

 each option is selected by entering the first letter.